Vegas Betting

 • MyBookie Casino

-• Everygame Casino
+• Everygame Online Casino | Everygame Casino Review 2026

-Home » Online Betting Payment Methods » PayPal Betting Sites
+Home » Online Betting Payment Methods 2026 » PayPal Betting Sites 2026

 By Bob Duff

-PayPal is one of the original e-payment platforms of the Internet — co-founded by Elon Musk and others in the late 1990s.
+PayPal is one of the original e-payment platforms of the Internet, co-founded by Elon Musk and others in the late 1990s.
 Over two decades later, it remains one of the most trusted and widely used digital wallets in the United States, particularly across licensed, regulated sportsbooks such as FanDuel, DraftKings, and BetMGM.

 However, its availability drops off sharply in the offshore betting space (which is what we’re all about!).
-Many offshore sportsbooks — often registered in overseas jurisdictions like Curaçao or Costa Rica — rely instead on cryptocurrency and other alternative banking methods, leaving PayPal users with fewer options outside the regulated U.S. market.
+Many offshore sportsbooks, often registered in overseas jurisdictions like Curaçao or Costa Rica, rely instead on cryptocurrency and other alternative banking methods, leaving PayPal users with fewer options outside the regulated U.S. market.

-In this guide, we’ll cover how PayPal works for online betting, which sportsbooks currently support it, and what fees or restrictions users may expect when using it in 2025.
+In this guide, we’ll cover how PayPal works for online betting, which sportsbooks currently support it, and what fees or restrictions users may expect when using it in 2026.

 1